 American Airlines has the highest Human Right Campaign (HRC) corporate equality index score of 100.
 HRC has ranked companies since 2002 and has has become a roadmap and benchmarking tool for U.S. businesses in the evolving field of lesbian, gay, bisexual and transgender equality in the workplace.
 Very few companies receive the perfect rating of 100, like American Airlines has achieved.

-In addition to sporting the gay flag throughout social media, American Airlines went a step further this month with special “pride” programming on their seatback entertainment systems.
+In addition to sporting the gay flag, such as those found on all lgbtq flags, throughout social media, American Airlines went a step further this month with special “pride” programming on their seatback entertainment systems.
 The Pride month special entertainment includes special interest such as live concerts by gay artists and icons such as Sam Smith & Kylie Minogue, stand up comedian by Rosie O’donnell, movies, such as movie Angels in America and Pride; and TV shows including Looking and Glee.

 This is the first time I have seen an airline paint themselves gay and include special LGBT inspired entertainment onboard!
 I highly welcome this month’s Pride enhancement and thank AA for showing its support in the continual fight for LGBT equality!